4kpros/documentation/README.md

      sudo ufw status
      ```

 3. Disable ssh login with password.
-Add more users if needed (e.g. and for my personal usage: prosper as example)
+Add more users if needed (e.g. for my personal usage: prosper)

    - ------------- On personal computer(the one who will be used to login to the server via ssh) -------------